 To identify whether a Chapter 11 firm obtains a DIP loan, we manually search key phrases including "debtor-in-possession financing," "DIP financing," "post-petition financing," and "secured financing" in the electronic court docket through PACER.
-We focus on the first/initial DIP-financing package that is typically obtained by the debtor at the time of a Chapter 11 filing, not subsequently amended packages or packages offered later in the bankruptcy process by different DIP lenders.7 This is because the first/initial package should reflect the asset risk of the debtor at the time of the Chapter 11 filing and is typically negotiated under time pressure, and information on loan terms is more complete.
+We focus on the first/initial DIP-financing package that is typically obtained by the debtor at the time of a Chapter 11 filing, not subsequently amended packages or packages offered later in the bankruptcy process by different DIP lenders.
+This is because the first/initial package should reflect the asset risk of the debtor at the time of the Chapter 11 filing and is typically negotiated under time pressure, and information on loan terms is more complete.

 We note that 373 of the 592 Chapter 11 cases received a final order for DIP financing from the judge.
-For each DIP loan, we download motion, interim order, objections to motion (if any), final order, and master credit agreement and fee letters (whenever available).8 We manually process close to 2,000 court documents (with multiple rounds of cross-checks) to determine not only the pricing terms but also non-pricing terms such as lender protection clauses and restructuring milestones, lender type, loan bidding process, and objections raised.
-Due to data availability, we obtain such information for 359 of these 373 cases.
-There are a total of 545 loan facilities within the 362 loan packages obtained by these 359 firms, as three of them have two packages each.
-Our rigorous sample formation process results in the most comprehensive data set on DIP-loan facilities in the literature to date.
-In particular, our sample of 545 DIP-loan facilities over the period 2002-2019 is 50% larger than the sample of 348 facilities over the period 1988-2012 used by Hasan, Ramirez, and Zhang (2019).
-Also, they base their loan-rate
+For each DIP loan, we download motion, interim order, objections to motion (if any), final order, and master credit agreement and fee letters (whenever available).
+We manually process close to 2,000 court documents (with multiple rounds of cross-checks) to determine not only the pricing terms but also non-pricing terms such as lender protection clauses and restructuring milestones, lender type, loan bidding process, and objections raised.
+Due to data availability, we obtain such information for 359

-6Note that, when we started building our initial sample back in 2014 (containing DIP-loans from 2002-2013), the dockets for most courts in 2002 and 2003 were electronically available.
+&lt;sup>3Note that, when we started building our initial sample back in 2014 (containing DIP-loans from 2002-2013), the dockets for most courts in 2002 and 2003 were electronically available.
 Due to later changes made by PACER, however, court dockets during those first two years in our sample period are no longer available electronically.

-7Junior DIP loans, funded by either secured or unsecured debt holders and ranked lower in priority than the initial DIP-loan packages, are sometimes provided later in the Chapter 11 restructuring process and typically used as part of the loan-to-own strategy.
+&lt;sup>4Junior DIP loans, funded by either secured or unsecured debt holders and ranked lower in priority than the initial DIP-loan packages, are sometimes provided later in the Chapter 11 restructuring process and typically used as part of the loan-to-own strategy.

-8The debtor and lenders can request the fee letter for DIP loans to be filed under seal, which is the case for 26 of our total sample of DIP loans.
+${}^{5}$ The debtor and lenders can request the fee letter for DIP loans to be filed under seal, which is the case for 26 of our total sample of DIP loans.
 In the analysis to follow, we treat DIP-loan fees as missing in these 26 cases.
 It is worth noting that the average loan spread for cases with and without fee information is almost identical.